HarryJindal2507/SCM_project/README.md

 4. Start managing your projects, creating branches, and collaborating with your team.

 ## Contributing
-We welcome contributions from the community!
-To contribute to the project:
+We appreciate contributions from the community!
+To contribute to the project, follow these steps:

-1. Fork the repository.
+1. **Fork** the repository.
-2. Clone your forked repository:
+2. **Clone** your forked repository to your local machine.
-3. Create a new branch for your feature or bug fix:
+3. **Create** a new branch for your feature or bug fix.
-4. Make changes and commit them:
+4. **Make** your changes and commit them.
-5. Push to your branch:
+5. **Push** to your branch on your forked repository.
-6. Open a pull request to merge your changes into the main branch.
+6. **Open** a pull request to merge your changes into the main branch of the original repository.